Here you will find a checklist for examiners.

-Students with an impairment may be entitled to an adapted examination, see Impairment.
+Students with a disability may be entitled to an adapted examination, see Impairment.

-For written examinations, the vice-chancellor has issued examination regulations at SLU .
+For written examinations, there are examination regulations .
 There are also regulations for coded examinations.

 Examination must normally take place at the advertised location.
-The examiner may nevertheless allow a student to take an examination at a different location, see the regulations for education.
+The examiner may nevertheless allow a student to take an examination at a different location, see the Education Planning and Administration Handbook.